joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

-# Replicating Krusell, Mukoyama, Rogerson & Şahin (2017): Gross Worker Flows over the Business Cycle
+# Replicating Krusell, Mukoyama, Rogerson & Şahin (2017):
+# Gross Worker Flows over the Business Cycle

 ## Overview

 This repository contains an independent Python replication of the model in:

 > Krusell, P., Mukoyama, T., Rogerson, R. and Şahin, A. (2017).
-"Gross Worker
-> Flows over the Business Cycle". *American Economic Review*, 107(11),
+"Gross Worker Flows over the Business Cycle". *American Economic Review*, 107(11), 3447–3476.
-> 3447–3476.

-**Scope.** This replicates the **model only**.
-The empirical work of the original paper (CPS gross-flow construction, Abowd–Zellner and deNUNification corrections, seasonal adjustment, SIPP processing) is **not** replicated.
+**Scope:** This replicates the model only.
+The empirical work of the original paper (CPS gross-flow construction, Abowd–Zellner and deNUNification corrections, seasonal adjustment, SIPP processing) is not replicated.
 Calibration targets and parameter values are taken from the paper rather than recomputed from microdata.

 **Author:** João Maria Cordeiro
-**Date:** March 2026
+**Date:** July 2026
 **Contact:** joaomariacordeiro@gmail.com

 ## Disclaimer